 Course Integration Assessment How students approach potential sources of research information eg questionnaire and letter design.
 Assessment of quality of research / investigation methods.
 Depth of research in any / all aspects of course; Depth / extent of information and understanding gained, e.g. more than one source cited, proactive research undertaken; Personal portfolio/journal/log/diary Dissertation / final year project.
 Tutor feedback and assessment, e.g. evidence of independence of study - not reliant upon continuous tutor support, evidence of appropriate time management and problem solving Case studies - opportunities to analyse and critique "relevant" issues.
 Normal assignment assessment.
 Research methodology - all use of research methods as part of the course - again explicit use of the intellectual skills.
 Normal assignment assessment.
-Development of Project Management Skills Project management - particularly final year project / thesis.
-Dealing with difficulties as they arise in assignments.
-Final Year Project to include reflection on methodology and progress of the project therefore self assessment of ability to solve problems as project progressed: assessment of project management skills by tutor.
+Development of Project Management Skills - particularly final year project / thesis.
+Dealing with difficulties as they Final Year Project/ Project Dissertation to include reflection on methodology and arise in assignments. progress of the project therefore self- assessment of ability to solve problems as project progressed: assessment of project management skills by tutor.
+The same of tales.